bshirani/gocryptotrader/backtester/eventhandlers/portfolio/README.md

 # GoCryptoTrader Backtester: Portfolio package

-This portfolio package is part of the GoCryptoTrader codebase.

 ## Portfolio package overview

 The portfolio is one of the most critical packages in the GoCryptoTrader Backtester.
 It is responsible for making sure that all orders, simulated or otherwise are within all defined risk and sizing rules defined in the config.